ard3924/AI_TextBook_Assitant/README.md

 ### API & Service Limitations
 - **Gemini API Quota**: The application relies on the Google Gemini API, which has rate limits (e.g., requests per minute) and usage quotas, especially on the free tier.
 The app includes a retry mechanism, but heavy usage can lead to temporary service denial.
+- **Model Context Window**: Gemini 2.5 Pro has a context limit that may constrain the amount of retrieved text that can be processed in a single query.
 - **External Search Reliability**: The external search feature uses an unofficial Google Search library.
 This can be unreliable and may be affected by network restrictions or changes in Google's web structure.

 ### Functional Limitations